HannachiHassen/Manual-Testing-Interview-Questions/README.md

 ## 19. Write the difference between smoke testing and sanity testing.

-   - Smoke Testing: It is a type of testing performed to ensure that the acute functionalities of the program are working well.
+   - **Smoke Testing**: It is a type of testing performed to ensure that the acute functionalities of the program are working well.
 It acts as a confirmation of whether the quality assurance team can further proceed with testing or not.
-   - Sanity Testing: It is an unscripted form of testing performed to ensure that the code changes that are made are working well.
+   - **Sanity Testing**: It is an unscripted form of testing performed to ensure that the code changes that are made are working well.
 It is performed by the test team for some basic tests.
 This testing focuses on one or a few areas of functionality and is usually narrow and deep

 ## 20. What do you mean by pesticide paradox?
 What you can do to overcome it.